kubedb/docs/docs/reference/operator/kubedb-operator_operator.md

       --qps float                           The maximum QPS to the master from this client (default 1e+06) --readiness-probe-interval duration   The time between two consecutive health checks that the operator performs to the database. (default 10s)
       --resync-period duration              If non-zero, will re-list this often.
 Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 10m0s)
-  -v, --v int                               Number for the log level verbosity (default 3)
+      --shard-config string                 Shard configuration that will be used by this operator -v, --v int                               Number for the log level verbosity (default 3)
 ```